Parallel Sparse and Data-Sparse Factorization-based Linear Solvers

 \subsection{Communication lower bounds}

-Even though the 3D CA algorithm framework implemented in SuperLU\_DIST has low communication complexity among the widely used parallel sparse direct solvers. a natural question arises whether this communication complexity reaches the lower bound, that is, whether this is a communication optimal algorithm and whether we can continue to seek better algorithms to close the gap from optimum.
+Even though the 3D CA algorithm framework implemented in SuperLU\_DIST has low communication complexity among the widely used parallel sparse direct solvers, a natural question arises whether this communication complexity reaches the lower bound, that is, whether this is a communication optimal algorithm and whether we can continue to seek better algorithms to close the gap from optimum.
 The answer to this question is not simple.
 Firstly, the communication cost consists of two parts: bandwidth (volume) and latency (number of messages).
 Some algorithms may minimize one cost but not both, or may be able to trade-off one for another.
-Secondly, some algorithms may be abl to trade-off floating point operations and/or memory for lower communication cost.
+Secondly, some algorithms may be able to trade-off floating point operations and/or memory for lower communication cost.
 Thirdly, for sparse matrices, the optimality of an algorithm may depend on the sparsity pattern.

-Let $F$ denote the number of floating point operations per process, $M$ denote the local memory size.
-For a broad class of matrix-multiplication-like linear algebra algorithms, dense or sparse, it was established that the lower bounds on communication bandwidth and communication latency are:
+Let $F$ denote the number of floating point operations per process, and let $M$ denote the local memory size.
+For a broad class of matrix-multiplication-like linear algebra algorithms, dense or sparse, it was established that the lower bounds on communication bandwidths and communication latencies are:

 see~\cite{Ballard_et_al_2014} and the historical notes therein.
-These formula suggest that when increasing the local memory size, the lower bounds for both $W$ and $S$ can be decreasing.
+These formulae suggest that when increasing the local memory size, the lower bounds for both $W$ and $S$ can be decreasing.
 This intuition prompted the development of some CA algorithms that replicate some data for reduced communication.
 In~\cite{solomonik2011COLU}, Solomonik and Demmel presented a 2.5D dense LU algorithm that arranges $P$ processes as $c$ layers of 2D process grids.
 The dense matrix is duplicated on each layer, thus, the algorithm uses $M\approx c n^2/P$ local memory.
 The algorithm reduces the bandwidth by a factor of $\sqrt{c}$ in comparison with standard 2D LU algorithms (when $c=1$).
 However, it sends a factor of $\sqrt{c}$ more messages than the 2D algorithm.